lilianweng/lil-log/_posts/2019-06-23-meta-reinforcement-learning.md

 ---

 > Meta-RL is meta-learning on reinforcement learning tasks.
-After trained over a distribution of tasks, the agant is able to solve a new task by developing a new RL algorithm with its internal activity dynamics.
+After trained over a distribution of tasks, the agent is able to solve a new task by developing a new RL algorithm with its internal activity dynamics.
 This post starts with the origin of meta-RL and then dives into three key components of meta-RL.

 <!--more-->